cookieshq/cookieshq-rails-template/README.md

 * Edits `development.rb` to add action mailer config.
 * Edits `application.css(.scss)` and `application.js` to use `bootstrap`.
 * Adds the require lines for gems to the rails_helper created on installation.
+* Does a basic configuration of RSpec.

+### What it does NOT:

+* Create your databases.
+You should review the database.yml file provided and ensure it has the proper data.
+* Generate the Airbrake initializer.
+After creating your databases, you should run `rails generate airbrake --api-key your_key_here` to get it done.
+* Init your git repo.
+Until we figure out how to perform actions after the binstub call is performed, we don't want to init a repo and do a first commit, then leave you with a dirty status repo.
+Hopefully we'll be able to fix it when Rails 4.2 is out.
+See [this](https://github.com/rails/rails/issues/16292) for details.

 Working on/ TODO
 ================